DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 ### ✍️ Commitment

+To self-management.
 To the goals and each other.
 The lynch-pin of Scrum: commitment removes hesitation and propels the team.

 Builds upon Focus.

+Note: It is up to the team to make progress and enforce the process.
+Relates to Ownership.

 ### 🔭 Focus